riccardoEspositoXhpo/computerScienceNotes/python_wiki.md

     # step 1 - we seed the helper function by using a coin of 25, the largest
     return helper(change, 25)

+# simple function that returns the smaller coin compared to the one passed in
 def descending_coin(coin):
     """Returns the next descending coin in order.
     >>> descending_coin(25)